andresebr/kumodd/README.md

     The first time kumodd is used (e.g. python3 kumodd.py -l all), it will open the cloud login page in a web browser.
     1. Login to the cloud account.
-Next, it will requrest approval.
+Next, it will request approval.
     1. Click "Approve".
 Next, kumodd stores the Oauth token in config/gdrive.dat.

-    If there is no local browser, or if -no_browser is used, kumod will instead print a URL of the cloud login page.
+    If there is no local browser, or if -no_browser is used, kumodd will instead print a URL of the cloud login page.
     1. Copy the URL and paste it into a browser.
     1. Login to the cloud account.
-Next, it will requrest approval.
+Next, it will request approval.
     1. Click "Approve".
 Next, the page will show an access token.
     1. Copy the token from the web page.
 Paste it into kumodd, and press enter.
-Next, Kumod saves the Oauth token in config/gdrive.dat.
+Next, kumodd saves the Oauth token in config/gdrive.dat.

     Once authorized, the login page will not be shown again unless the token